xu-ji/IIC/README.md

 <img src="https://github.com/xu-ji/IIC/blob/master/paper/progression_labelled.png" alt="progression" height=200>

-Commands used to train the models in the paper are given <a href="https://github.com/xu-ji/IIC/blob/master/examples/commands/example_commands.txt">here</a>.
+Commands used to train the models in the paper <a href="https://github.com/xu-ji/IIC/blob/master/examples/commands.txt">here</a>.

+How to download all our trained models <a href="https://github.com/xu-ji/IIC/blob/master/examples/trained_models.txt">here</a>.

-Information on how to setup the segmentation dataset sources is given <a href="https://github.com/xu-ji/IIC/blob/master/datasets/README.txt">here</a>.
+How to setup the segmentation datasets <a href="https://github.com/xu-ji/IIC/blob/master/datasets/README.txt">here</a>.